The Rise of the Marketing Scientist

 Today’s shopper has adapted to take full advantage of the digital revolution.
 How we shop, how we socialise, how we communicate with each other has had a profound impact on the way in which companies are selling and marketing to us.
 Never before have they known so much about us.
 Everything we do as consumers online – our location, our preferences, our searches, our purchases – is all captured, collated and interpreted by the new marketing scientists; The Analysts.

-The analysis of the data has become a technical art form that is no longer the remit of the traditional agency or creative digital marketing team.
+The analysis of the data has become a technical art form that is no longer the remit of the traditional agency or creative digital agency team.
 It is now the domain of the geek (yes, they really do rule the world) who sift and interpret this mountain of data that each one of us leaves in our wake – every time we go online.

 Everything we do as consumers online is captured, collated and interpreted”